Skip to content

 • Serene is a distraction blocking app that also works great for planning your day.
 It's not exactly a time blocking app, but might be better for some people.

-• AI scheduling assistants basically function as time blocking apps, so take a look at the best AI scheduling apps (one of them made this list).
+• AI scheduling assistants basically function as time blocking apps, so take a look at the best AI scheduling apps (a few of them made this list).

 Each app offers a free plan or free trial, so you can try them all and pick the one that works best for you.